tinycorporation/RedTool/README.md

 You will also find the source code for our main program and visual studio files where you can edit the program, make suggestions or report bugs that you find.

 ## Roadmap
-Future Projects are that we would like to implement into our program and website are:
+Current and Future Projects that we are currently working on and would like to implement into our program and website are:
 <ul>
  <li>Powershell implementation</li>
   <li>Online Marketplace on RedTool website</li>